Wirtos/utf8c/README.md

 ```

 ### void utf8_arr_free(char **arr);
-Deallocates arr.\
+Deallocates arr.<br/>
 Fallthrough: if `arr` is NULL, returns NULL.

 ### char *utf8_to_str(const char **arr);
-Creates new allocated string created from `arr` elements.\
+Creates new allocated string created from `arr` elements.<br/>
 Must be freed manually with `free`.

 # Code guidelines
-Functions with allocations can return NULL if memory allocation fails, but checking each result will be a pain, right?\
+Functions with allocations can return NULL if memory allocation fails, but checking each result will be a pain, right?<br/>
 For example utf8_reverse returns the same input string pointer instead of allocating new one, but you can always do:
 ```c
 char str[] = "string";